Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Design

 \subsection{Local Request Scheduling}

 When a new request arrives, the local scheduler first checks whether KV Cache migration is required.
-If so, the request is placed in the migration queue and only moved to the request queue after migration completes.
-The local scheduler adopts a FCFS policy for KV Cache migration, and uses the chunked prefill scheduling strategy \cite{agrawalTamingThroughputLatencyTradeoff2024} for requests: Under a given batch size, decode requests in the queue are prioritized to be included in the running batch.
+If so, the request is placed in the migration queue and moved to the request queue after migration completes.
+The local scheduler adopts a FCFS policy for KV Cache migration, and uses the chunked prefill scheduling strategy~\cite{agrawalTamingThroughputLatencyTradeoff2024} for requests: Under a given batch size, decode requests are prioritized to be included in the running batch.
 If there is remaining space, chunked prefill requests are added.
-The chunked prefill strategy enables instances in the P$\rightarrow$D or D$\rightarrow$P pools to begin processing new type of requests as soon as possible, avoiding the situation where requests queued before instance flipping block the execution of new requests after flipping.
+This strategy enables instances to begin processing new types of requests as soon as possible during role flipping, avoiding the situation where requests queued before instance flipping block the execution of new requests after flipping.